Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-01-main-window.md

 Some packs already have transform settings preconfigured, these sliders allow further tweaking ingame.

-Hold alt while dragging these sliders to lock the interval per 0.5 units/ 5 degrees / 5 percent
+Hold the alt key while dragging these sliders to lock the interval per 0.5 units/ 5 degrees / 5 percent

 ## Options